ReturnHelper/return-request-api-docs/source/Notification.rst

 ***********

 Each client has an unique signing key provided by Return Helper during account setup.
 This key is used to sign the notification and generate a signature (please check more details below).
-Please store your key securely and never disclose. **The signing key is Base64 endcoded.**
+Please store your key securely and never disclose. **The signing key is Base64 encoded.**

 Retry
 *****